technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate_with_data_and_ai.md

 ## Exercise 7: Visualize historical data with Power BI

+In this exercise, we will implement visualizations to help Contoso Retail gain insights into historical sales order and payments data.

 Duration: 40 minutes

-Contoso Retail would like to gain insights into historical sales order and payments data.

 ### Task 1: Retrieve the database connection information for the dedicated SQL pool